 To ensure we deliver services that best meet community needs, we have to understand those needs and get input into our proposals.
 We typically do this through public consultation processes advertised in various media.
-In the past few years we've expanded the ways people can give feedback to attract more interest and gather a broader range of views.
-For example, we established our 'Express Yourself' forum for people who want to know when we're seeking input from our community.
+In the past few years we've expanded the ways people can give feedback, to attract more interest and gather a broader range of views.
 One of the significant consultations we've undertaken recently was on our community facilities strategy, which led to further engagement about our big plans for major parks like Otaraua and Maclean Park.